pachyderm/docs/content/2.2.x/how-tos/pipeline-operations/delete-pipeline.md

 ---
 # metadata #
-title:  Delete a Pipeline
+title: Learn how to delete a pipeline using the pachctl delete command.
 description:
 date:
 # taxonomy #
-tags:
+tags: ["pipelines"]
 series:
 seriesPart:
 ---